seehuhn/go-pdf/examples/fonts/NOTES.md

 The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names.

+### Builtin Fonts

+There are 14 standard fonts which are built into every PDF viewer.
+These fonts have standardised names.
+They use `Type1` as the `Subtype` in the font dictionary, but no font descripter is required and no font data needs to be embedded.

+The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names.

 ### Multiple Master Fonts

 These are Type1 fonts which can be modified using one or more parameters